Writing Assignment #2:

 2. Medication errors can occur with any route of administration; however, patients receiving i.v. medications are at particular risk, since many high-alert medications (e.g., heparin, insulin, and opioids) are administered intravenously.

 1. Give an example of each of the types of errors listed in Statement A above.
-You can use examples from the homework problems or lecture examples to come up with these examples, if that helps.
+Draw on examples from the homework problems, lecture questions, or lecture examples to come up with these examples, using your own personal experience making calculations for these types of questions.

 2. Consider Statement B above.
 What do you think they mean by "high-alert" medications?
 (You may want to read about Insulin and Heparin before answering this question.)
 Can you explain why errors in "high-alert" medications may be more serious than other errors?
-Give examples of specific drugs and order mistakes to illustrate your explanation.
+Give examples of specific drugs and order mistakes, drawn from your personal experience in the homework and lecture questions from this class, to illustrate your explanation.

 Again, your essay should flow smoothly - don't just answer each of the questions - be sure to write so that your essay makes sense as a whole.